-Foreword to John Barber, The Road
+Foreword to John Barber, The Road from Eden1

-John M. Frame
+by John M. Frame

 Prof. of Systematic Theology and Philosophy

-Reformed Theological
+Reformed Theological Seminary, Orlando, FL

 Since then, the Christian church has developed its own cultures in different places, or, as some would prefer, subcultures.
 It has also influenced the larger cultures in which it has been placed.
 Negatively, it has experienced oppression, even persecution, by cultures opposed to its gospel.

 In the twentieth century, much of this discussion was formalized under the label “theology of culture.”
-H. Richard Niebuhr’s Christ and Culture[2] was often the starting point for such discussions, with its five models of the Christ-Culture relation: Christ Against Culture (some early church fathers), The Christ of Culture (e.g. Clement of Alexandria), Christ Above Culture (many medieval thinkers including Aquinas), Christ and Culture in Paradox (Luther’s “two kingdoms”), and Christ the Transformer of Culture (many Reformed thinkers, such as Abraham Kuyper).
+H. Richard Niebuhr’s Christ and Culture2 was often the starting point for such discussions, with its five models of the Christ-Culture relation: Christ Against Culture (some early church fathers), The Christ of Culture (e.g. Clement of Alexandria), Christ Above Culture (many medieval thinkers including Aquinas), Christ and Culture in Paradox (Luther’s “two kingdoms”), and Christ the Transformer of Culture (many Reformed thinkers, such as Abraham Kuyper).

 Enter John Barber, who brings to these discussions an encyclopedic knowledge of the history of western culture, with a deep understanding of art, music, sociology, politics, philosophy, theology, and their interactions.
 To this he adds great powers of analysis and evaluation.
 He is a former student and long-time friend of mine, with whom I have had many useful conversations on these matters.